Why We Are Here

 As a whole Black Divinity is unashamedly street and pushes for progress in street situations.

-Black Divinity is also unapologetically black and uses certain black theological and anthropological references too.
+Black Divinity is also unapologetically black and uses black theology and anthropology references too.

 Of these the most notable come from ancient Egypt and the ancient Egyptian apocalyptic tradition.